Code-Institute-Submissions/FanFareFilms/readme.md

 ##### Index.html

--Document language was missing in the head html
+- Document language was missing in the head html

--The social links in the footer of the pages did not have accompanying description
+- The social links in the footer of the pages did not have accompanying description

--h2 was accidentally skipped, index.html featured a h1 and a h3
+- h2 was accidentally skipped, index.html featured a h1 and a h3

--The program detected the 'See More' buttons as redundant, since they are next to one another and going to the same location.
+- The program detected the 'See More' buttons as redundant, since they are next to one another and going to the same location.

--Contrast between font and background colours did not meet standards
+- Contrast between font and background colours did not meet standards

 ##### Book.html

--Labels were not present on the form dropdowns
+- Labels were not present on the form dropdowns

--The imdb links did not have accompanying description
+- The imdb links did not have accompanying description

--Contrast remains an issue on this page.
+- Contrast remains an issue on this page.

+- The W3C validator found that the 'size' attributes were needed on the booking select dropdowns

 ##### Similar issues were located through vote.html and about.html